w3c/wot/proposals/privacy.md

 Query parameters should allow indication of at least the following classes of information: human-readable information (titles and descriptions); semantic annotations;
-and specific affordances or types of affordances (for example, only properties, or only one specific property by name).
+specific affordances or types of affordances (for example, only properties, or only one specific property by name);
+and specific links (identified by relation type).

 ### TDs MUST be protected by encryption when at rest.
 TDs must be stored in an encrypted data store.